scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 So from my point of view, mad libs have meaning but no reference.
 Chess notations have meaning, but they have reference only if the game context is known.
 Fiction has the apparatus of reference, but decontextualized from the real world and recontextualized to serve an aesthetic rather than referential function.

-Judging by what’s been written in this thread, when K &amp; M, or Jeff, talk about “meaning”, they really mean “reference”.
+Judging by what’s been written in this thread, when K & M, or Jeff, talk about “meaning”, they really mean “reference”.
 To determine the referential value of a message, if any, it makes sense to privilege the speaker’s intention, because the point of referential communication is for the speaker to communicate the message to the addressee.
 Of course, the same doesn’t necessarily hold in the case of aesthetic rather than referential interpretations.

 By  on 06/06/06 at 12:01 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9730)
 []()